apache/incubator/README.md

 - Install JBake from http://jbake.org/download.html
   - Currently it looks like version 2.6.0 or greater is required.
-- Create an environment variable `JBAKE_HOME` pointing to your JBake installation.
+- Create an environment variable `JBAKE_HOME` pointing to your JBake installation, e.g.
-  - `export JBAKE_HOME=/home/jenkins/tools/jbake/jbake-2.6.3`
   - `export JBAKE_HOME=/usr/local/Cellar/jbake/2.6.4`
 - Ensure that you have a JVM locally, e.g. [OpenJDK](http://openjdk.java.net/install/)